 Fleas Are Our Friends

 Healthy animals repel fleas.
-One of the first symptoms of any ailing immune system is a dog that is covered with fleas.
+One of the first symptoms of any ailing immune system is an animal that is covered with fleas.
 If you look at fleas in a positive way, it is wonderful of them to let us know our animals are having problems.

 Fleas are kept under control the same way other diseases and disorders are…by keeping the immune system healthy.
 For instance, parvovirus is an airborne virus.
 It is all around your dog at any given time.
 What keeps him from getting parvo?
 His/her immune system.
 The same is true of fleas.
 If the animal’s immune system is strong enough, the fleas will be repelled.

 Fleas are parasites that are just here to do their job.
 That job is to suck blood from dead, diseased, dying, and disabled animals.
 Then another insect or animal comes along to do their job, and on it goes, so that we can live in a clean environment without carcasses stacked to the heavens.

 The fleas don’t know that the animal they are eating is your companion animal.
 They just know this animal is not well and fits their criteria for lunch.

 Your animals may all eat the same food, sleep in the same place, be given the same love and attention, and yet one animal has arthritis, another has ear mites, another licks and chews at his hot spots all day, and another has fleas.
 Each animal’s body manifests its individual disease energy in its own unique way.

 We are told that fleas cause skin and coat problems.
 Actually it is the other way around.
 First the animal has the skin problem (or some other disorder) and that attracts the fleas.